-The 2002 Census is the first Census in which industry has been coded using NACE - the General Industrial Classification of Economic Activities within the European Communities.
-NACE Rev.1 is a 4-digit activity classification that was drawn up in 1990 and is a revision of the version originally published by Eurostat in 1970.
-This legislation imposes the use of the new classification uniformly within all the Member States.
+As in the 2002 Census, the 2006 Census continues to code industry using NACE - the General Industrial Classification of Economic Activities within the European Communities.
+NACE Rev. 1 is a 4-digit activity classification that was drawn up in 1990 and is a revision of the version originally published by Eurostat in 1970.

 NACE is a hierarchical classification, with 60 2-digit codes, 222 codes at 3-digit level and 503 at 4-digit level.
-The most detailed level of industry distinguished in the present report is given in Appendix 3 while the broad level of industrial groups is given in Appendix 4.
+The most detailed level of industry distinguished in the present report is given in Appendix 3 while the intermediate level of industrial groups is given in Appendix 4.